kjswis/rotom_bot/README.md

   * Displays Type Matchups
   * Communicates with Users to Create and Edit Character Applications
   * Uses Reactions to Approve or Deny Character Applications
+  * Displays help information for the available commands

 ## Setup
 This application runs using Ruby and Postgres.
 In order to run the bot locally